M-JB413/DAA-Lab-Eval-1/README.md

 # 19CSE302 - Design & Analysis of Algorithms
 ## Lab Evaluation 1
 ## Project Topic: Web Graphs and Sorting
-### Project Description: The webgraph showcases the directed links between pages of the World Wide Web.
+Description: The webgraph showcases the directed links between pages of the World Wide Web.
 We list out different links between the various pages on the internet.
 ### Team Name: Meta-4

 - ### Graph: Web-Graphs